anngo-1/mini-ani/README.md

 # mini-ani

-min-ani is a recommendation system for anime shows.
+mini-ani is a recommendation system for anime shows.

 It provides a highly customizable recommendation interface, allowing users to better find shows to watch.